UniMath/agda-unimath/src/simplicial-type-theory/directed-circle.lagda.md

 This remains to be formalized.

-### The canonical comparison map to the homotopic circle
+### The canonical comparison map to the homotopical circle

 ```agda
 map-directed-circle-circle : directed-circle → 𝕊¹